 So, friends, as any good wife in need of a poultry dish would do, I made him his cornish hens.

-- 2 Cornish hens, small enough to fit into your desired Dutch Oven
+- 2 Cornish hens, small enough to fit into your desired Dutch Oven (mine were 4 ounces)

 - 1 teaspoon cumin